Virtual Global Education Limited

 Your Directors have adopted a Risk Management Policy for the Company.
 The AuditCommittee and the Board of Directors of the Company review the risks if any involved inthe Company from time to time and take appropriate measures to minimize the same.
 TheAudit Committee ensures that the Policy for Risk Management is adopted across the Companyin an inclusive manner.

-18. ORDERS PASSED BY THE REGULATORS OR COURTS IF ANY
+18. ORDERS PASSED BY THE REGULATORS OF COURTS IF ANY

-No significant and material orders were passed by the Regulators Courts or Tribunalsimpacting the going concern status and Company's operations in future.
+No significant or material orders were passed by the Regulators Courts or Tribunalsimpacting the going concern status and Company's operations in future.

-17. DETAILS IN RESPECT OF ADEQUACY OF INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THEFINANCIAL STATEMENTS
+19. DETAILS INRESPECT OF THE ADEQUACY OF INTERNAL FINANCIAL CONTROLS WITH REFERENCE TOTHE FINANCIAL STATEMENTS

-The Company's internal control systems are supplemented by an extensive programme ofinternal audit by an independent professional agency and periodically reviewed by theAudit Committee.
-The internal control system is designed to ensure that all financial andother records are reliable for preparing financial statements other data and formaintaining accountability of assets.
+The Company's internal control systems are supplemented by an extensive programme ofinternal audit by an independent professional agency and periodically reviewed by theAudit Committee and Board of Directors.
+The internal control system is designed to ensurethat all financial and other records are reliable for preparing financial statementsother data and for maintaining accountability of assets.

 21. CORPORATE SOCIAL RESPONSIBILITY COMMITTEE